awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

 .. note::

-    If you are planning to use **parmetis** algorithm, please prepare your docker container using instructions here:
+    If you are planning to use **parmetis** algorithm, please prepare your docker container using the following instructions:

     .. code-block:: bash